ReCoded-Org/curriculum-backend-readings/module5-testing/r3-types-of-tests/README.md

 ## Smoke tests
 **Smoke tests** are a type of end-to-end test that tests the most basic cases.
-For example, if you have an a todo list app, this app may simple login users and try to create a list, even if your app has much more functionality.
-However, the name comes from the idea that, if you have some type of hardware and there is smoke, you should probably immediately shut it off without testing anything -- it hasn't even passed the basics. simply
+For example, if you have a todo list app, this app may simply login users and try to create a list, even if your app has much more functionality than this straightforward flow.

+However, the name "smoke test" comes from the idea that, if you have some type of hardware and there is smoke, you should probably immediately shut it off without testing anything -- it hasn't even passed the basics.
+Smoke tests often run before releasing a product as a "sanity test."

 ## Frequency
 In the ideal testing environment, unit tests .
 As tests increase in granularity -- that is, they include larger pieces of your system -- you want these tests to